-Laminate.
+Laminate is the most affordable option.
 Although laminate can be made to look like it has real wood grains, it is actually made from some form of particle board with or without a wood grain print.
 Desks that have a laminate surface construction are ideal for high traffic offices because laminate does not scratch or dent easily and is generally easier to maintain and keep clean.
 Laminate is also an affordable option, making it a great choice for businesses on a tight budget.

 Tip: Watch our video on how to clean veneer here.

-Metal.
+Metal desks are modern and durable.
 Although you can find all-metal desks, most come with a wood or glass top and just have metal framework for stability and industrial aesthetics.
 Metal desks are usually made of steel, though the gauge may vary and the desk may come in either a chrome or powder coated finish.

-Glass.
+Glass desks are a rising trend.
 In the case of glass desks, the work surface is usually made of tempered glass that is thick to prevent shattering.
 This is usually complemented by metal framework.
 Glass is easy to clean, but it does show fingerprints easily.
 If you don’t want a full glass top, there are wood top options with a glass inlay.

-Anti-Fatigue Mats.
+Anti-fatigue mats help soothe sore feet.
 We recommend that you stand fifteen minutes for every one hour that you sit at work.
 Because extended periods of time spent standing can be hard on your body, we also recommend that you add an anti-fatigue mat to your workspace.
 Anti-fatigue mats are thicker than the average mat, often with a padded construction that may include a foam insert.
 This allows you to stand for longer periods of time without putting strain on your legs.
 The ergonomic sit or stand chair mat from E.S.
 Robbins takes it a step further by providing both a plush anti-fatigue mat and a smooth plastic chair mat in one handy unit.
 You may also want to consider keeping appropriate footwear at the office, since standing in high heels or uncomfortable dress shoes will not making standing easy.